zivlevi/codeFresh/README.md

 - mysql -u root -p (or another user) and get into mySQL shell

 open new terminal:
--cd (location of the directory)
+- cd (location of the directory)
--mongoimport --db users --collection contacts --file accounts.json --batchSize 100
+- mongoimport --db users --collection contacts --file accounts.json --batchSize 100
 - node main.js
 - enter your host, user, passowrd for connecting to mySQL server.